jimthoburn/picture-gallery/README.markdown

 "date": "February & March, 2016",
 ```

-After you make changes, you may need to stop (press “control C”) and restart the server `npm start`.
+After you make changes, you may need to stop (press “control C”) and restart the server with `npm start`.

 It’s okay to commit the generated files in these folders: